Dark Side of the 90s: Production

-The spin-off series was announced in December 2020, when Vice TV expanded the Dark Side franchise by ordering its spin-off series dedicated to 90s pop culture called Dark Side of the 90s with New York-based production studio RailSpitter Pictures Canadian production outfit Insight Productions producing the spin-off series.
+The spin-off series was announced in December 2020, when Vice TV expanded the Dark Side franchise by ordering its spin-off series dedicated to 90s pop culture called Dark Side of the 90s with New York-based production studio Railspitter Pictures and Canadian production outfit Insight Productions producing the spin-off series.

+Reception

+Reviews of Dark Side of the 90s on Rotten Tomatoes have been mostly negative, with many audience reviews accusing the documentary of corrupting the decade's history by sensationalizing less relevant events from the decade in order to make it seem like the 1990s was a more negative era than it actually was, and season 1 only holding a 50% audience approval.